 - 50% are “sales questions in disguise”

-- 40% are requests to solve a short term issue, with little relevancy to being an interesting long term contact
+- 40% are requests to solve a short-term issue, with little relevance to being an interesting long-term contact.

-- Optimistically, 10% are good-quality network questionsOptimistically, 1 network question results in 1 long term business relationship.
+- Optimistically, 10% are good-quality network questionsOptimistically, and 1 network question results in 1 long-term business relationship.
 The result is therefore 50% participation x 10% quality questions x 60min/(60min+30min) = 3.3%.

 - Advanced matching

-Some apps do advanced matching.
+Some apps do the advanced matching.
 In reality, this means:

-- They match on similarity of some keywords they ask the participants to enter.
+- They match on a similarity of some keywords they ask the participants to enter.